BELMALLEM/ChatBot/README.md

 * `TextProcess.py`: Some essential functions for text processing that the bot use.

 # What to do next ?
-This bot can be adopted to every project and easily updates, so feel free to add as much of functionalities you want.
+This bot can be adopted to every project and easily updated, so feel free to add as much of functionalities you want.

+>The artist must bow to the monster of his own imagination  - Richard Wright